-5 Conclusions
+6 Conclusions

 In this work, a tool was developed for the post processing analysis of drive test measurement files.
 The tool can make a few basic plots, like the plots of the RSCP measurements on the map along the route of the car, using a color code.
 The RSCP measurement can be either the RSCP of the best server or the RSCP of a certain Cell, namely; only a specific SC is used in the second case.
 Another very useful plot is given, the plot which shows where are the measurement samples on the map, which are corrupted with interference.
+Moreover, an investigation of the EcNo and RSCP values exactly before drop call was done using a large list of measurement files, in order to optimise operator's parameters of the handover algorithm.
 This tool can be easily evolved further, to analyze more complex events according to the needs of the optimisation process.
 This tool fulfills both the research and educational interests of our laboratory.